 You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address.
 We will say “yes” to all reasonable requests.

 Ask us to limit what we use or share

 You can ask us not to use or share certain health information for treatment, payment, or our operations.
 We are not required to agree to your request, and we may say “no” if it would affect your care.
-If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
+If you pay for a service or health care item out-of-pocket in full you can ask us not to share that information with your health insurer.
 We will say “yes” unless a law requires us to share that information.